Chris Conley (American football): Personal life

 Conley has two siblings and was raised by his parents Christina and Charles Conley.
 His mother is a high school teacher and his father was in the Air Force.

-He is a fan of superheroes, citing Superman movies as one of his favorites to watch and DC Comics as his favorite.
+Conley is a fan of superheroes, citing Superman movies as one of his favorites to watch and DC Comics as his favorite.
 Conley is close with former Chiefs' teammate Jeremy Maclin and is a fan of the TV show Game of Thrones and the Star Wars franchise.

 While at the University of Georgia, Conley wrote, directed, and starred in a Star Wars fan-film Retribution.
-During his time at Georgia, he served two terms on the Southeastern Conference and the NCAA Student-Athlete Advisory Committees.
+During his time at Georgia, Conley served two terms on the Southeastern Conference and the NCAA Student-Athlete Advisory Committees.
 He graduated from Georgia in December 2014 with a degree in journalism.